Profunctor Optics, a Categorical Update: Examples of optics

 \subsubsection{Lenses in a closed category}

-Linear lenses (as described by Riley~\cite[\S 4.8]{riley18}) are a different generalization of lenses that relies on a closed monoidal structure.
-Its advantage is that we do not need to require our enriching category to be cartesian anymore.
+Linear lenses are a different generalization of lenses which relies on a closed monoidal structure.
+Their advantage is that we do not need to require our enriching category to be cartesian anymore.

-\begin{definition}[{{\citealp[\S 4.8]{riley18}}}] Let \((\D, \otimes, \{\} )\) be a right closed \Vt{category} with a monoidal \Vt{action} \((\bullet) \colon \D \otimes \C \to \C\) to an arbitrary \Vt{category} \(\C\).
+\begin{definition}[{{\cite[\S 4.8]{riley18}}}] Let \((\D, \otimes, [\ ,\ ])\) be a right closed \Vt{category} with a monoidal \Vt{action} \((\bullet) \colon \D \otimes \C \to \C\) to an arbitrary \Vt{category} \(\C\).
 A \textbf{linear lens} is an element of

 \end{definition}